maxitg/SetReplace/Documentation/Generators/EventOrderingFunctions.md

 Event ordering functions control the order in which these matches will be instantiated.

 The importance of that order depends on the system, the rules, and the parameters of the evaluation.
-For example, in the example below, full multihistory is generated up to generation 1.
+For example, in the example above, full multihistory is generated up to generation 1.
 In this case, the same multihistory is generated regardless of the event ordering, so, the event ordering does not matter all that much.
 For this reason, there is no argument for the event ordering `GenerateFullMultihistory`.